 The Commissioner for Children is collaborating with CREATE (Tas) to consult with children and young people in out-of-home care.
 More details soon.

 The Commissioner for Children’s lunchtime forums aim to generate discussion, broaden networks and develop possible strategies to further support or progress issues of importance to children.
 At each conversation a speaker with expertise or experience in a particular area is invited to lead the conversation with a short talk.
-Our next lunchtime forum will be held on Wednesday, 26th August 2015.
-See details below.
+Details of our next monthly forum will be posted here soon.

 Level 1, 119 Macquarie St.

 Telephone: (03) 6233 4520

 Concerned about the current safety of a child or young person?

 Contact Child Protection Services on 1300 737 639, or use their online form:Child Protection Notification Form